vosaica/OffAxisCamera-UnityPackage/README.md

 The off axis camera allows you to distort the view for simulating looking at the screen from different angles.

 I used openCV with haar-like features to track my face.
-By moving the camera to the detected position, I could get a result like this:
+By moving the game camera to the detected position, I could get a result like this:

 ![Result](asset/Result.gif)